-This tutorial walks you through 1) how to set up your first Lucidpress document as well as 2) the basic components of the Lucidpress editor.
+This article walks you through (1) how to set up your first Lucidpress document and (2) the basic components of the Lucidpress editor.

 Your next step to getting started is familiarizing yourself with all the components of the Lucidpress editor so you know exactly where to find all the handy tools at your disposal.
 Read on to learn more, or take a look at this Interactive Tutorial.